Andas en Mi Cabeza

 "Andas en Mi Cabeza" is a song by Venezuelan duo Chino & Nacho from their upcoming fifth studio album, which was never released due to their break-up.
-It features Puerto Rican singer Daddy Yankee.
+It features Colombian singer Daddy Yankee.
 The track was written by Miguel Ignacio Mendoza and Daddy Yankee, and produced by Jumbo ("El Que Produce Solo").
 Machete Music released it as the album's lead single on February 19, 2016.
 A music video for the song was directed by Nuno Gomes and released on April 19, 2016.
 It features people proposing their significant others in various original ways.
 Chino & Nacho performed the song live as part of numerous televised performances and their Radio Universo Tour.